webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 we'll make a uniform buffer for each object as well as a typed array we can update with uniform values.
 We'll also make a bind group for each object.
-And we'll pick some random values we can use to position an animate each object.
+And we'll pick some random values we can use to position and animate each object.

 ```js
   const maxObjects = 20000;